 Your only enemy will be the terrain you travel by, so ensure you’re able to lift it at least a little to get it over fallen branches and other debris.

 FAQs: what else should you know?

 Can you fit a queen airbed inside?

-In a tent with similar floor space but a different shape you might be able to fit three air mattresses in, but the Octagon’s design means you can only have 2 queen-sized airbeds in the tent.
+In a tent with similar floor space but a different shape you might be able to fit three air mattresses in, but the Octagon’s design means you can only have 2 queen-sized airbeds in the eight person tent.

 Why are mesh ceilings good?

 All but two sections of the Octagon 98’s ceiling are mesh, letting you gaze up at the stars together.
 This is only possible in warm and dry weather, as in any other conditions, you’ll have the rain fly on this Coleman 98 tent.

 Yes, the Coleman Octagon 98 8 person tent is a good tent for eight people.
 It’s much better than the tents we usually review in that regard.